Why Restaurant Marketing Attribution Is Still Broken in 2026 (And What It Would Take to Fix It)

 What Manual Attribution Actually Looks Like

-We sit down quarterly.
-We literally ask for numbers.
-We pull reservations from OpenTable.
+Every quarter, I sit down and literally ask for numbers.
+Pull reservations from OpenTable.
 Revenue from the POS.
 Lead counts from the CRM.
-Then we stitch together four metrics by hand:
+Then stitch together four metrics by hand:

-- First-Time Guest Attrition Rate — tracking who comes back and who doesn't
+- First-Time Guest Attrition Rate — tracking who comes back and who doesn't.
+I've been seeing 60-70% of first-time guests never return.
+Which means the ones who DO come back are carrying the entire model.

 It's manual.
 It's not automated.
-We have analysts just for this.
+I've built spreadsheets specifically for this.

-And this is coming from someone who's been obsessed with restaurant attribution for a decade.
+And I've been obsessed with restaurant attribution for a decade.
 If I can't automate it, the problem is structural — not personal.

 What the Solution Would Need to Look Like